Availability and Frequently Asked Questions

 Can you provide CBT as an Integrative Psychotherapist?

 My training has included CBT elements and so I can and do integrate aspects of CBT into the way I work.
 Although I do not work using CBT models and techniques in isolation.

 What therapeutic models do you draw on when working with clients?

 I draw on a range of therapeutic models when working with clients as follows: Transactional Analysis, Psychodynamic approaches, Attachment therapy, Neuroscience, Somatic Experiencing, Trauma based research, and Mindfulness.

 What initiates change?

-How often should I go to counselling?
+How often should I have sessions?

 How many sessions will I need?